 Cyber Security Recruitment Tips for Employers

 Experts in the field of cybersecurity are in short supply.
-Cybercrime damage is projected to reach $6 trillion yearly by 2021, and this growth in demand is putting stress on the already competitive labor market.
+Cybercrime damage is going to reach $6 trillion yearly by 2021, and this growth in demand is putting stress on the already competitive labor market.
 The scarcity of skilled workers in this industry poses a significant threat to information security.

 1. Increase Your Financial Outlay